 Coming back to the title, in Pitner’s lecture, he is ultimately discussing the malleability of truth, something we have seen taken advantage of in the last four years.

 At Imbolc, we float in a sea of possibility, we are All Things and No Thing Yet.
 This is a state we must entertain to actually “reset” ourselves before the growth of Spring.
 But what of that growth?
 When the time comes, out here in the “real” world, we are forced to decide, to become.
 In the physical world, a thing cannot be two things, or real and not real simultaneously.
 It must be, or not be.
 And we are not only the creation being born, but we are the determiners of what will be or not be.
 It is us who build this future, today, now, with these hands, these eyes, these prejudices, these experiences, hence why clearing out all your old beliefs and personal baggage becomes such a Holy Act.

 You can, in theory, believe whatever you want – but that inner world bleeds out into the shared physical reality.
-Out here, we are not allowed the luxury of merely floating in potential eternal, eternal concept.
+Out here, we are not allowed the luxury of merely floating in eternal potential, eternal concept.
 We must concretize reality, birth it, name it, and raise it.
 If we haven’t gotten right with our inner turmoil, if we haven’t routed out the poisoned wells of information that we unconsciously drink from, we just pass it along to the next generation.
 This is not hyperbole.
 We have assumed that evolution took thousands of years to make tiny changes to the species.
 Recent discoveries in genetic evolution now reveal that significant events that affect parents can change the DNA structure in their children and grandchildren.
 We may literally pass these problems to future generations if we do not deal with them in ourselves.